 The sixth core area is establishing or designating independent oversight mechanisms to monitor compliance with the Convention's implementing measures.
 Parties must ensure that these mechanisms have adequate powers and resources, and are operationally independent from the entities they oversee.

 For operators in non-EU signatory states, the implementation picture is more varied.
 The United States signed as a non-member observer state but has not ratified CETS 225.
 The US federal regulatory framework for AI does not yet have a comprehensive statute equivalent to the EU AI Act.
-Executive Order 14110 (October 2023) and OMB Memorandum M-24-10 address federal government AI use but create no direct private sector obligations.
-State-level legislation, such as Colorado SB 24-205 and C.R.S. section 6-1-1701 et seq., addresses some of the CETS 225 themes at the state level but does not constitute full implementation of the Convention across US territory.
+Executive Order 14110 of October 2023 was revoked on 20 January 2025 by Executive Order 14148, so it is not the current federal baseline; an earlier version of this guide presented it and OMB Memorandum M-24-10 as live.
+State-level legislation addresses some of the Convention's themes: Colorado's SB 24-205, codified at C.R.S. section 6-1-1701 et seq., was extended to 30 June 2026 by SB25B-004 and then rewritten by SB26-189, signed 14 May 2026, into a disclosure model with developer and deployer duties from 1 January 2027, verified at leg.colorado.gov on 17 August 2026.
+None of this constitutes implementation of the Convention across US territory.

 The relationship between CETS 225 and other international frameworks